With our comprehensive search tools, we connect buyers and sellers like no one else

 Let’s look at these items:

 Authenticity: no one wants to be stuck with a fake.
 If your vintage car is not what it appears to be, then state that so that potential buyers are aware of that fact.
 You could be held liable and your well-heeled buyer can likely afford to drag you to court to extract a refund.
 If you remove the original engine, keep the old one and transfer it with the car.
 When advertising classic car for sale, saying “replacement engine fitted but original motor available” is a lot better than simply “non-original engine”.
+If you have a cvra with a story it may be wise to consult experienced legal counsel before proceeding to market the car.

 Condition: Keep the classic car running well and with its original bits even if it isn’t prepared as a show car.
 Originality and fittings that are all there are very much appreciated even if they show normal use and the gentle patina of a cherished machine shown love by its owner.